The myth behind Product Marketing

 Now that we’ve fixed a definition for Product Marketing and also covered what Product Marketers do, let’s try unraveling Product Marketing a bit more to see how and where else Product Marketing can be extended.

-What does Product Marketing do?
+What does Product Marketing do?#what-does-product-marketing-do

 Product Marketing is essentially about understanding what your customer wants and then providing that through your product.
 Your product’s message will convey to people what that particular product can do for them with the goal of engaging, converting and retaining a stable customer base.